sushmaakoju/cs-830/readme.md

 - Custom-built parsers for handling logical expressions.
 - Implementation of standard AI algorithms with original extensions.

+## Notes on Logical Fallacies and Policy Interpretations

+As I have a Masters in Forensic Science and criminal justice, I like to present an example of a real-life situation.
+There is an inherent alignment with logical fallacies and law enforcement penalties.

+### Example: Policy Interpretation Analysis

+The following example examines a hypothetical situation involving syllabus policies, assignment-specific exceptions, and the logical analysis of potential contradictions leading to legal consequences.
+This serves as an educational demonstration of:

+1. How to formalize claims using first-order logic
+2. The importance of evaluating complete evidence before drawing conclusions
+3. How contradictions between general policies and specific exceptions should be resolved
+4. Alignment of administrative policies with that of logical and faithful analysis
+5. Alignment of legal policies and penalties with that of falsification with logical fallacy

+For a detailed exploration of this logical analysis, you can input the example in this repository into any Large Language Model to evaluate whether the conclusion represents a hasty generalization based on first-order logical form.

+This example is provided purely for educational purposes regarding logical fallacies and proper evidence evaluation in academic contexts.
+The repository owner does not assert that any specific situation has occurred and presents this as a theoretical exercise in logical reasoning.

+## Understanding Logical Fallacies in Academic Contexts

+### Hasty Generalization: A Case Study

+This analysis examines how policy interpretation can be subject to logical fallacies, specifically [hasty generalization](https://en.wikipedia.org/wiki/Faulty_generalization#Hasty_generalization).

+#### Initial Claim and Evidence Structure

+**Claim:**
+"The submitted work violates the syllabus policy."
+- Formalized as: ∃x [Person(x) ∧ Submitted(x, Work) ∧ Violates(x, Work, SyllabusPolicy)]

+**Apparent Evidence:**
+"The work includes a library/implementation that violates syllabus policy."
+- Formalized as: ∃x [Submitted(x, Work) ∧ Includes(Work, Library) ∧ CausedBy(Work, Library, Impl) ∧ Violates(x, Work, SyllabusPolicy)]

+#### Complete Contextual Evidence

+The complete analysis reveals policy contradiction:
+- The syllabus contains a general prohibition against external libraries.
+- Assignment 6 specifically permits external libraries as an exception.
+- This creates a hierarchical policy relationship where the assignment-specific guideline provides an exception to the general rule.

+#### Logical Analysis

+The hasty generalization occurs when concluding a violation without considering the full policy context.
+A proper logical analysis requires evaluating **whether** :
+- Both policies agree on prohibition (which would constitute a violation)
+- Policies contradict each other (in which case the specific assignment policy typically overrides the general syllabus policy)

+#### Potential Implications

+Making definitive accusations based on incomplete policy analysis could potentially:

+- Create misunderstandings in academic environments
+- Lead to unwarranted legal consequences</a> for the accuser.
+- Have <a href="https://law.justia.com/codes/new-hampshire/2023/title-lxii/chapter-641/section-641-3/">legal implications</a> if false allegations become part of formal proceedings
+- Create documentation that could be subject to institutional or legal review if disputes escalate.
+- Affect the accused's academic standing or reputation without proper evidentiary basis.
+- Set problematic precedents for policy interpretation in similar cases.
+- Raise concerns about selective enforcement if patterns emerge suggesting bias in how policies are applied across different demographic groups
+- Undermine institutional equity goals if hasty generalizations disproportionately impact certain populations.

+#### Broader Ethical Considerations

+This example serves as a reminder of the importance of:
+- Thorough policy review before making accusations
+- Appropriate channels for resolving policy interpretation questions
+- Fair and consistent application of academic standards
+- Seeking clarification when policies appear to conflict
+- Maintaining professional communication throughout dispute resolution processes
+- Being mindful of implicit biases that might affect judgment in policy interpretation
+- Upholding principles of equity and inclusion in all academic evaluations

+#### Conclusion
+This example illustrates the importance of comprehensive evidence evaluation and proper policy interpretation when making determinations about academic compliance.
+It highlights how thoughtful analysis can foster a shared academic environment where misunderstandings can be resolved through evidence-based reasoning rather than hasty judgments. **The willingness to reconsider initial conclusions based on complete evidence demonstrates intellectual integrity and preserves the academic dignity of all parties involved. **Absence of such willingness to reconsider false conclusions, has the potential lead to misdemeanor charges, as perpetuating false allegations can lead defamation and harassment from victims who fall for such false allegations, under existing sexual harassment/violence situations.** Case won!

+*Note: This analysis is provided purely as an educational demonstration of logical reasoning in academic contexts.
+It does not reference any specific real-world situation and serves only as an illustrative example of critical thinking in policy interpretation.*

+Please let me know if you need full First Order Logic forms and clausal forms and several proof interpretations of this piece of example.
+It was a very interesting example if you enjoy policy interpretations.

+I am Sushma Anand Akoju (pronouns: she/her), PhD student, focussed on Natural Language Understanding, Neurosymbolic Methods.

+**Hope you enjoyed my example on logical fallacies and critical thinking in policy interpretation!**

 ## Academic Context

 This work was completed as part of coursework in Computer Science.
 I mainly focussed on segments more relevant for Natural Language Understanding.
 The repository showcases technical implementations related to foundations of artificial intelligence.